Welcome back, my aspiring cyber warriors!

 Step #2: Start recon-ng

 To start recon-ng, we simply need to enter the command "recon-ng" at the command line.

 kali > recon-ng

-When recon-ng starts you will be greeted by it's splash screen and a menu of the types of modules and their number.
-These modules include;
+When recon-ng starts you will be greeted by it's splash screen as seen below.

 Next, let's find out what commands we can use in recon-ng by entering help at the recon-ng prompt.

 If you have used Metasploit, you can see many of the same commands such as use, set, show, search, etc.

 To see all the modules in recon-ng, we can simply enter "search marketplace".

 recon-ng is capable of using a number of online resources such as Facebook, Twitter, Instagram, Google, Bing, LinkedIn and others.
 To use these resources, you simply need to obtain an API key and enter it.